-On March 1, 2021 the local Risk Level was reduced to Medium.
+On March 1, 2021 the local Risk Level was reduced to Medium, but was increased to High on April 12, 2021 due to potential widespread exposure on April 10, 2021.
+Even with the increase in risk level, Council did not change the protective measures.
+Instead, they choose to monitor the situation.
+As of the drafting of this memo there has not been a local outbreak associated with the exposure.
 Since the pandemic began the risk level and the community wide protective measures have been addressed in a two-step process.
 Risk level is determined by Unified Command based on cases and related information.
 The community wide protective measures are approved by City Council resolution.
 Ultimately, the decisions on what is contained in the resolutions and when those details change are policy decisions made by Council.